-For Heavy Smokers (those who smoke more than 10 cigarettes per day), an 8-week program is offered.
-Following shows the amount of nicotine delivered to your system:
+For Heavy Smokers (those who moke more than 10 cigarettes a day) an 8-week program suggested -

-For Light Smokers (those who smoke less than 10 cigarettes per day), a slightly less 8-week program is offered.
-Nicotine delivery for light smokers is as follows:
+For Light Smokers (those who smoke less than 10 cigarettes a day) an 8-week program suggested -

 To help you find the Best Stop Smoking Products, TopConsumerReviews.com provides you with an in-depth comparison of Habitrol and Nicorette.

-When looking at different stop smoking programs, there are certain factors you need to consider.
+When looking at different stop smoking products, there are several factors that you should consider before choosing a product.
 Some of these include:

-TopConsumerReviews.com has reviewed and ranked the best stop smoking products available today.
-We hope this information helps you to kick that smoking habit once and for all!
+TopConsumerReviews.com has reviewed and ranked the best stop smoking products available on the market today.
+We hope this information helps you kick the smoking habit once and for all!

 The Benefits of Quitting Smoking

 The benefits of quitting smoking have been well documented over the years.
 Some of the top benefits include:

 Health benefits include decreasing the risk of having many types of cancer (lung, mouth, esophageal, etc.), decreasing the likelihood of infertility or impotence, and decreasing the chance of having high blood pressure, diabetes, or heart disease.
 If you don't have any of these health issues already, consider yourself lucky and quit while you're ahead.
 The surgeon general has stated that quitting has major and immediate benefits to health for women and men whether they already have smoking related health problems or not.